xingchenzhang/xingchenzhang.github.io/_pages/about.md

 ### Bio

 I am a **Senior Lecturer** in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/).
-I lead the **[Fusion Intelligence Laboratory](https://xingchenzhang.github.io/fil/)** and serve as the Deputy Director of Business Engagement & Innovation in the Department of Computer Science.
+I lead the **[<span style="color: red;">Fusion Intelligence Laboratory</span>](https://xingchenzhang.github.io/fil/)** and serve as the Deputy Director of Business Engagement & Innovation in the Department of Computer Science.

 Previously, I was a Visiting Researcher and **Marie Skłodowska-Curie Individual Fellow** (Horizon 2020) at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), **[Imperial College London](https://www.imperial.ac.uk/)**, working with **[Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris)** (Royal Academy of Engineering Chair in Emerging Technologies).
-Before that, I was a Teaching Fellow (where I taught the Deep Learning module together with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk)) and a Research Associate (where I worked with Prof. Yiannis Demiris and collaborated with [Prof. Panagiotis Angeloudis](https://transport-systems.imperial.ac.uk/) in an Innovate UK-funded project)  in the same department at Imperial College London.
+Before that, I was a **Teaching Fellow** (where I taught the Deep Learning module together with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk)) and a **Research Associate** (where I worked with Prof. Yiannis Demiris and collaborated with [Prof. Panagiotis Angeloudis](https://transport-systems.imperial.ac.uk/) in an Innovate UK-funded project)  in the same department at Imperial College London.

 I have published over 40 peer-reviewed papers in leading journals and conferences, including IEEE TPAMI, IEEE TMM, IEEE TITS, Information Fusion, Pattern Recognition, NeurIPS, and IJCAI.
 I co-authored the book [**Image Fusion**](https://link.springer.com/book/10.1007/978-981-15-4867-3#aboutAuthors), which received the **National Science and Technology Academic Publications Fund of China** in 2019, and authored the recent book [**Intelligence of Fusion: Deep Learning-Based Image Fusion**](https://xingchenzhang.github.io/imagefusionbook/).
 I hold three invention patents and two software copyrights.